danhkieuhan02/Handaudaihoc/README.md

 <p>
 You can contact me at zalo chat name Kieu Han, 0917664111.

-I study Information Technology (IT) https://www.nctu.edu.vn/IT

-✍ I'm a student of: Nam Can Tho University (DNC)
+✍ I'm studying Information Technology (IT) at Nam Can Tho University (DNC) https://www.nctu.edu.vn/IT

 One of the facts about me: I'm not live, I just exist.
 But I'll upgrade myself and do many things you can't think of in the nearest future 💖
 </p>